Home » Do You Have To Quarantine A New Parrot?

 Do You Have To Quarantine A New Parrot?

-Why Do Parrots Need To Be Quarantined?
+Why Parrots Need To Be Quarantined

 how long should you quarantine a new parrot?

-Do All New Parrots Need To Be Quarantined?
+All New Parrots Must Be Quarantined

-It remains advisable to quarantine a parrot that’ll only live with humans, as they can carry zoonotic diseases that infect humans.
+Exotic pets should be quarantined, especially if you have other birds or pets.
+It remains advisable to quarantine a parrot that’ll only live with humans, as they can carry zoonotic diseases.

-How Long Should You Quarantine A New Parrot?
+How Long To Quarantine A New Parrot

 “Quarantine” is a translation of the Roman word “quarantena,” which means “40 days.”